 Step 2

 Attach the 2×2 @ 15″ to the bottom of the legs.
 You will use 1 1/2″ pocket holes and 2 1/2″ screws again, along with wood glue to attach!
-I placed the pocket holes to the underside of the boards so they were not visible and wouldn’t have to be filled in!
+I placed the pocket holes on the underside of the boards so they were not visible and wouldn’t have to be filled in!

 Step 3

-Attach the 1×2 (or other scrap piece of wood) to the 2×8 with glue and brad nails 3/4″ down from the top of the 2×8.
+Attach the 1×2 (or another scrap piece of wood) to the 2×8 with glue and brad nails 3/4″ down from the top of the 2×8.
 This will create a ledge for you to brad nail your top boards to later on in the tutorial since it is tough to fit our drill in that small of a space!
-I used a 1×2 turned on it’s side as a guide to brad nail the board in place.
+I used a 1×2 turned on its side as a guide to brad nail the board in place.

 Step 4